CSE3320-Fall-2023/egos-2000/ASSIGNMENT2.md

 You must keep both schedulers, the round robing and your new scheduler.
 You will use a #define and #ifdef / #endif to choose the scheduler you want to compile into your OS.

+### Default priority
+All processes must start with a default priority of 5, except for the four kernel processes.
+The kernel processes start with a priority of 3.

-### Implement setprio
+### Implement setprio system call
 Implement the setprio system call to allow processes to set their priority.
+The priority must be between 1 and 10.

 ### Process control blocks
 To the process control block add: